dhandesaurav52/Acoof/README.md

 **A. Add Your Firebase Service Account Key:**

-1. If you don't have it, generate a new key from your [Firebase Project Settings](https://console.firebase.google.com/project/acoof-8e92d/settings/serviceaccounts/adminsdk) by clicking **"Generate new private key"**.
+1. Open the JSON file you just downloaded.
-2. Open the downloaded JSON file and copy its **entire contents**.
+2. Copy its **entire contents**.
 3. In GitHub, create a new secret:
     *   **Name:** `FIREBASE_SERVICE_ACCOUNT_KEY`
     *   **Secret value:** Paste the entire contents of the JSON file here.